Invertible $K(2)$-Local $E$-Modules in $C_4$-Spectra: The Homotopy Fixed Point Spectral Sequence for Theory

-\fullref{coh-c2} and \fullref{coh-c4} identify the layers of \eqref{eq:mackey}.
+\Cref{coh-c2} and \Cref{coh-c4} identify the layers of \eqref{eq:mackey}.
 It still remains to identify the transfers and restrictions and this is the goal of the remainder of this section.
-To do this, we use \fullref{lem:reps}.
+To do this, we use \Cref{lem:reps}.
 The first step is the computation of the Mackey functors

 which is straightforward from the definitions.
-The Mackey functors we need are listed in \fullref{table:Mackey}.
+The Mackey functors we need are listed in \Cref{table:Mackey}.

-Whenever possible, we use notation reminiscent of that used in \cite{HHRC4}. \begin{lem} For the Mackey functors listed in \fullref{table:Mackey}, there are isomorphisms
+Whenever possible, we use notation reminiscent of that used in \cite{HHRC4}. \begin{lem} For the Mackey functors listed in \Cref{table:Mackey}, there are isomorphisms

 where $n>0$ in the above formulas. \end{lem}